 A daily rhythm is established by balancing periods of self-initiated free play with those of more directed effort.
 Mornings may begin with a free play period followed by a more organised activity such as bread baking or painting.
 Morning tea is another focal point, where the children often help prepare food and the table.
 At the end of a session, the children gather again for a closing story and song.

-At Little Yarra there are two kindergarten groups; Mother Holle & Briar Rose.
-Each kindergarten group is in the care of a teacher and an assistant who provide the warm, secure environment in which the children will develop physically, socially and spiritually.
-The kindergarten multi-age groups consists of children ranging in ages: 3 – 4 year olds (Ring-a-Rosy); 4 – 5 year olds (Kinder children); and 5 – 6 year olds (Prep children).
+At Little Yarra there are three Preschool groups; Mother Holle, Briar Rose & Wattle Bee.
+Each group is in the care of a teacher and an assistant who provide the warm, secure environment in which the children will develop physically, socially and spiritually.
+Briar Rose and Mother Holle consist of children ranging in ages from 4 – 6 years old (this includes Kinder and Prep children).
+In the Wattle Bee room, our Ring-a-Rosy group is for children who are 3 years old, turning 4 throughout the year.
+If you would like to know more please contact the school at firstname.lastname@example.org.